 As it pertains to weather conditions, significant differences in proportions were found only compared to drivers aged 16 years to 24 years.
 The weather conditions with significant differences include clear weather, rainy weather, and foggy weather.
 Similar to weather conditions, differences in proportions for road surface conditions were observed only between older drivers and drivers aged 16 years to 24 years.
-In particular, there are significant differences in proportions for older drivers aged 16 years to 24 years to 24 years to 24 years on dry surface conditions and wet surface conditions.
+In particular, there are significant differences in proportions for older drivers and drivers aged 16 years to 24 years on dry surface conditions and wet surface conditions.